dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     (a, b) = (3, 4);
     ```

-*   A simple identifier in a matching context is treated as a named constant
+*   An identifier pattern in a matching context is treated as a named constant
-    pattern unless its name is `_`. *A bare identifier is ambiguous and could
+    pattern unless its name is `_`. *A bare identifier is ambiguous and could be
-    be either a named constant or a variable pattern without any `var`, `final`,
+    either a named constant or a variable pattern without any `var`, `final`, or
-    or type annotation marker.
-We prefer the constant interpretation for
+    type annotation marker.
+We prefer the constant interpretation for backwards
-    backwards compatibility and to make variable declarations more explicit in
+    compatibility and to make variable declarations more explicit in cases.
+To
-    cases.
-To declare variables in a matching context, use `var`, `final`, or a
+    declare variables in a matching context, use a variable pattern with `var`,
-    type before the name.*
+    `final`, or a type before the name.*

-    *There is no ambiguity with bare identifiers in irrefutable contexts since
-    constant patterns are disallowed there.*

     ```dart
     const c = 1;